bmevada/Week5-Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 Based on the time of the event, the user is able view the current time and present event on the plannner, which is shown in a different colour from the past events and future events.

- This app runs in the browser and feature dynamically updated HTML, JavaScript,CSS powered by jQuery, Bootstrap and Moment JS.
+ This app runs in the browser and feature dynamically updated HTML, JavaScript, CSS powered by jQuery, Bootstrap and Moment JS.
 It is a clean and polished, responsive user interface that adapts to multiple screen sizes and responds to user interface.

 ## Deployed Website